spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 2. Support for static IP as well as DHCP.
+   *  If using DHCP, Dynamic DNS is required.

 3. IP pool management for assigning blocks of IPs dedicated to clusters or projects.